Scholarship recipients must be enrolled for at least one full year at Cabrillo College, Hartnell College or Monterey Peninsula College.

 - a woman with a history of outstanding academic and extracurricular success despite socioeconomic hardship

-- an intent to give back to her community, in the United States
+- an intent to give back to her community

 - a California resident